NON-STATE ACTORS IN EDUCATION

 Homeschooling

-The Education and Training Act (2010) established the obligation for every parent or tutor to enrol a child of compulsory education age in an educational institution.
-According to HSLDA “Homeschooling is legal, per §60.1 of the Education & Training Act (14 April 2010), which states: Children must receive “suitable education either by regular attendance at school or otherwise.”
-Under the “or otherwise” phrase in the law, families can legally homeschool.
+According to the 2010 Education and Training Actevery parent or tutor is required to enrol a child of compulsory education age in an educational institution.
+Homeschooling is legal under §60.1 of the Education & Training Actwhich states that: Children must receive “suitable education either by regular attendance at school or otherwise", the latter of which includes homeschooling.
 However, homeschooling is uncommon.
 The Ministry of Education, Youth, Sports and Culture established homeschool protocols and a series of applications forms in August 2020 after an increase in homeschooling during COVID-19.
-One of these requirements is for the parent to hold academic qualifications equivalent to an associate degree in order to homeschool.”
+One of the requirements to be considered eligible to homeschool is for the parent to have academic qualifications equivalent to an associate degree.

 Market contracted (Voucher schools)